Extra lens for your new iPhone? Hitcase has a bundle

-The iPhone X, XS and XS Max may all have dual-lens cameras, but they're missing wide angle and macro lenses.
+The iPhone X, XS and XS Max may all have dual-lens cameras, but they're missing wide-angle and macro lenses.
 That's where companies like Hitcase and Olloclip come in.
-They sell lenses that you attach to your iPhone and expand your smartphone photography options.
+They sell lenses that you attach to your iPhone and expand your photography options.

-As its name implies Hitcase has its roots in the case business and it has a number of case options to choose from, including its simple Crio case (the black one in the middle of the photo above) to its tougher Enduro, Shield, Pro and Splash cases.
+As its name suggests, Hitcase has its roots in the case business, and it has a number of case options to choose from, including its simple Crio case (the black one in the middle of the photo above) to its tougher Enduro, Shield, Pro and Splash cases.

-I personally like the SuperWide ($40, £31, $AU56) and used it to shoot the slideshow below of the insane $51 million townhouse.
-Hitcase also sells wide and macro lenses, which also cost $40 or £31, $AU56.
+I personally like the SuperWide ($40, £31, AU$56) and used it to shoot the slideshow below of the insane $51 million townhouse.
+Hitcase also sells wide and macro lenses, which also cost $40.

 You can find the rest of the Hitcase holiday deal bundles here.
 Hitcase ships to the UK and Australia.